Elie and Earlsferry: Post-Reformation

 After the Scottish Reformation, pilgrimages and other traffic waned in Earlsferry.

 Sport

-Golf and Tennis
+Golf and tennis

 Elie and Earlsferry are about ten miles due south of St Andrews.
-Golf is believed to have been played on Earlsferry Links as early as the 15th century, and the layout evolved over time into the current magnificent 18-hole course which has remained largely unchanged since 1895.
+Golf is believed to have been played on Earlsferry Links as early as the 15th century, and the layout evolved over time into the current 18-hole course which has remained largely unchanged since 1895.

 There has been a formal golf club here in Elie and Earlsferry since 1832.
 The current club, the Golf House Club, was founded in 1875 with the building of the clubhouse.
 An unusual feature is the periscope from the submarine HMS Excalibur.
 It was installed in the starter's hut after the submarine was scrapped in 1968; players and visitors may use it to view the golf course.

 Golfers, clubmakers and course designers James Braid, Archie Simpson, Bob Peebles and Isaac Mackie were born in Earlsferry.